MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 It is possible to draw in images with a format different than the display one by implementing the ``UIDrawing`` interface.

 This interface contains one method for each drawing primitive.
-Only the necessary methods can be implemented.
+Only the necessary methods need be implemented.
 Each non-implemented method will result in calling the stub implementation.

 The method ``handledFormat()`` must be implemented and returns the managed format.

 Once created, the ``UIDrawing`` implementation must be registered as a service.

-Creating an image with a standard format (different than the display one) is supported in the Front Panel as long as a ``UIDrawing`` is defined for this format.
+Creating an image with a standard format (different from the display one) is supported in the Front Panel as long as a ``UIDrawing`` is defined for this format.

 Creating an image with a custom format also requires implementing the :ref:`image creation<section_buffered_image_fp_creation>` in the VEE Port.